toolbox4minecraft/amidst/requirements/seed-search-structure-alt.md

 ### Criterion
 Given a world, returns whether or not it matches a certain condition.
 If it matches, returns the resulting score (a positive number), and a list of matched constraints, along with their result.
+In addition to the score calculation specific to each type, a criterion also has an optional `score` attribute, whose value will be added to the score of the criterion if it matches.

 The different type of criteria are:

 #### A Constraint
 A Constraint can be "lifted" to a criterion.